unosquare/tubular/README.md

 angular.module('app', ['tubular']);
 ```

+If you want to use OData or LocalData connectors to populate tbGrid, you must include the separated files.
+Previous to version 1.0.0 those services where in the main bundle.

 ## Global Settings

 You can access to global settings by using the static object <i>TubularDefaultSettings</i> and setup common behavior in Tubular.
 The settings included are: